-Our esthetics program is divided into four designations:
+Our esthetics program is divided into five designations:

-- Core Curriculum: This 190-hour time period is dedicated to exploring foundational knowledge and basic esthetics facial, hair removal, and makeup procedures.
+- Core Curriculum: This 210-hour time period is dedicated to exploring foundational knowledge and basic esthetics facial, hair removal, and makeup procedures.
 You will receive individual attention in practical workshops, and you will complete monthly worksheets and periodic tests throughout the course.
 This is an intense and exciting portion of your experience. - 2.
-Clinic Classroom Learning Experience: You will enter a new phase of elective classroom workshops coupled with challenging practical services that will continue to build you into a confident skin care therapist. - 3.
+Protégé Curriculum: From 211-300 hours our students will enter a new phase of specialty classroom workshops and clinic classroom activity, they will perform basic services with no chemicals. - 3.
+Clinic Classroom Learning Experience: You will enter a new phase of elective classroom workshops coupled with challenging practical services that will continue to build you into a confident skin care therapist. - 4.
 Classroom Learning Experience: During this phase of your learning, you will be introduced to guest speakers, prescriptive selling, motivation, self-improvement, body treatments, and emerging technologies.
 You will use your own technical and therapeutic abilities, coupled with the assistance of Learning Leaders, to provide service to guests.
-You will make discoveries and learn relationship-building skills that will ensure your success in this exciting, diverse field. - 4.
-Creative Curriculum: You will dress, act, and work like a true professional.
+You will make discoveries and learn relationship-building skills that will ensure your success in this exciting, diverse field. - Creative Curriculum: From 301-600 hours you will dress, act, and work like a true professional.
 You will use your own technical and therapeutic abilities, coupled with the assistance of Paul Mitchell the School Norman Learning Leaders, to prepare for your future salon and spa career.